 2) The Foundation's disbursements on behalf of the University must be reasonable business expenses that support the institution, are consistent with donor intent, and do not conflict with applicable laws and University policies.

 A. The Foundation is responsible for establishing a financial plan to underwrite the cost of Foundation programs, operations, and services.
-The financial plan and corresponding operating budget shall be presented annually to the Foundation board for approval prior to the commencement of a new fiscal year.
+The financial plan and corresponding operating budget shall be presented annually to the Foundation board for approval.

 B. The Foundation has the right to use a reasonable percentage of the annual unrestricted funds, assess fees for services, or impose gift taxes, to support its operations.